-If you’re worried that you or a loved one may have the early signs of MS, its best to seek the advice of your GP.
-Your GP will ask questions on your symptoms and patterns of the symptoms that are being experienced.
+If you’re worried that you or a loved one may have the early signs of MS, it’s best to seek the advice of your GP.
+Your GP will ask questions about your symptoms and patterns of the symptoms that are being experienced.

-If your GP thinks that you could have MS, you will be referred to a neurologist who will suggest that you undergo appropriate tests such as a MRI scan.
+If your GP thinks that you could have MS, you will be referred to a neurologist who will suggest that you undergo appropriate tests such as an MRI scan.

 More information and advice